Best Clothes Dryers

 The most expensive dryers to run, as condenser dryers tend to be less energy efficient.

-Vented dryers · See All
+Vented dryers · See all

 Electrolux vented dryer

 The most basic and common dryers, vented models transfer hot, damp air from the dryer drum to the air outside, via a hose pipe.
 Vented dryers need to be located near a window or a wall for this reason.
-To prevent a build-up of hot air in your laundry, good ventilation or a venting/ducting kit may be needed.
+To prevent a buildup of hot air in your laundry, good ventilation or a venting/ducting kit may be needed.

 Pros